Your health during pregnancy

 There is lots of help and support available and you don’t have to do this alone.
 Visit our Stop Smoking page or contact your local Stop Smoking Service on 01274 437700.

-It's safer not to drink alcohol during pregnancy, or if you are planning to become pregnant, because it can damage your growing baby.
+You shouldn't drink alcohol or take illegal drugs during pregnancy, or if you are planning to become pregnant, because they can damage your growing baby.

 Healthy eating during pregnancy